Loggerhead sea turtle: Conservation efforts

 Since the loggerhead occupies such a broad range, successful conservation requires efforts from multiple countries.

 Loggerhead sea turtles are classified as vulnerable by the International Union for Conservation of Nature and are listed under Appendix I of the Convention on International Trade in Endangered Species, making commercial international trade prohibited.
 In the United States, the Fish and Wildlife Service and National Marine Fisheries Service classify them as a threatened species under the Endangered Species Act.
 Loggerheads are listed as endangered under both Australia's Environment Protection and Biodiversity Conservation Act 1999 and Queensland's Nature Conservation Act 1992.
 The Convention on Migratory Species works for the conservation of loggerhead sea turtles on the Atlantic coast of Africa, as well as in the Indian Ocean and southeast Asia.
 Throughout Japan, the Sea Turtle Association of Japan aids in the conservation of loggerhead sea turtles.
 Greece's ARCHELON works for their conservation.
 The Marine Research Foundation works for loggerhead conservation in Oman.
 Annex 2 of the Specially Protected Areas and Wildlife Protocol of the Cartagena Convention, which deals with pollution that could harm marine ecosystems, also protects them.
 Conservation organizations worldwide have worked with the shrimp trawling industry to develop turtle exclusion devices (TEDs) to exclude even the largest turtles.
 TEDs are mandatory for all shrimp trawlers.

 In many places during the nesting season, workers and volunteers search the coastline for nests, and researchers may also go out during the evening to look for nesting females for tagging studies and gather barnacles and tissues samples.
 Volunteers may, if necessary, relocate the nests for protection from threats, such as high spring tides and predators, and monitor the nests daily for disturbances.
 After the eggs hatch, volunteers uncover and tally hatched eggs, undeveloped eggs, and dead hatchlings.
 Any remaining live hatchlings are released or taken to research facilities.
 Typically, those that lack the vitality to hatch and climb to the surface die.

+To provide information on the demographic history, effects of climate change, and for informing the conservation of the species the chromosome scale genome and methylomes were assembled from turtles from the globally important Cape Verde rookery.
+Using ONT nanopore direct-DNA sequencing the blood methylome profile was also derived.
+The researchers finding the microchromosomes are particularly useful for monitoring functional genetic and epigenetic diversity.